rootprt/dbparser/README.md

 Sometimes filetypes are written with different encoding styles.
 The preset for DBParser is utf-8, but it can be changed in the source code.

-It's pretty basic to use, just run encoding_type.py and input the file path.
-If it's anything other than utf-8; take that encoding type and replace the "utf-8" section in dbparser.py with whatever the output was.
+Easy to use, just run encoding_type.py and input the file path.
+If it's anything other than utf-8; replace the "utf-8" section in dbparser.py with whatever the encoding type is.

 ```
 python encoding_type.py